 Constructing a perimeter fence that is not in compliance with state laws can cause steep fines to be levied against you as well as the loss of money and time spent building the illegal fence.

-Although there are absolutely not zoning laws or permit required to build or repair anything in my rural county except regarding septic tanks, we still fall under the state’s perimeter fencing mandates.
+Although there are absolutely no zoning laws or permits required to build or repair anything in my rural county except regarding septic tanks, we still fall under the state’s perimeter fencing mandates.

-I am willing to bet not only are 99.9% of the perimeter fences in our county (and others) not only are out of compliance, but property owners do not even known the laws exist.
+I am willing to bet that 99.9% of the perimeter fences in our county (and others) not only are out of compliance, but property owners do not even know the laws exist.

 If the owners of the bordering properties agree in writing, a partition fence can be a combination of barbed wire, electric fencing, or living fencing.